Leslie Thompkins

-Leslie Maurin Thompkins (sometimes spelled Tompkins) is a fictional character appearing in comic books published by DC Comics, usually as a supporting character in stories featuring Batman, of whom she is an ally.
+Dr. Leslie Maurin Thompkins (sometimes spelled Tompkins) is a fictional character appearing in comic books published by DC Comics, usually as a supporting character in stories featuring Batman, of whom she is a close family friend.
 Created by writer Dennis O'Neil and artist Dick Giordano, she first appeared in Detective Comics #457 (March 1976).

-She debuted in live action in 2015 on Fox's television series Gotham, where she was portrayed by Morena Baccarin.
+Her live-action debut was in 2015 on Fox's television series Gotham, where she was portrayed by Morena Baccarin.
 On the HBO Max series Titans, she was portrayed by Krista Bridges in the third season.

 Publication history

 Created by writer Dennis O'Neil and artist Dick Giordano, she first appeared in Detective Comics #457 (March 1976).
 She was based on the Catholic pacifist Dorothy Day.

 A close friend and medical colleague of Thomas Wayne, Leslie serves as a surrogate parent to his son Bruce after his parents are murdered, and later becomes a confidant in his crusade as Batman.
 In addition to being one of Batman's allies, Leslie is also a renowned medical professional who has dedicated her considerable skills toward helping Gotham City's less fortunate.